 Skilling commented on the Viking’s last game of their first season:

 The meeting of Barstow’s two fine teams tonight, Mickey’s Cocktails and the Junior College Vikings is a fitting end to a colorful and exciting season of basketball.
 The two squads have played in games between them in the past few months, and although living under the same roof, have yet to meet…It should be an exciting game…It could be that the best has been saved for the last.
 Don’t miss it.
 (Dispatch, Feb.
 22, 1961)

 The school’s first baseball season followed.
 The Vikings opened the season at Imperial Junior College.
 In their first season, the Vikings played Imperial, Camp Irwin, Taft Junior College, Antelope Valley Junior College, University of Redlands and Oceanside-Carlsbad Junior College.
 According to reporters from the Desert Dispatch, the Vikings suffered a “shellacking.”
 The report stated, “Barstow Junior College opened the 1961 baseball season on a small note…by dropping a twin bill to Imperial JC 8-3 and 15-11 at the El Centro Stadium.”

 Although the Vikings beginning years were times for building and learning, by 1973 the Viking basketball team won the California State championship.
-No small coup for a small desert college.
+This win was no small coup for a small desert college.